PhD student: Marica Rossi

 Thesis abstract

 Sickle cell disease (SCD) is the most common genetic disorder worldwide, primarily affecting sub-Saharan Africa, and is the first disease identified at birth in France with newborn screening.
 SCD is characterized by a poor quality of life and a shortened life expectancy.
 Several recently developed treatments have been withdrawn from the market due to lack of efficacy or real-world toxicity.
-The absence of standardized, patient-centered outcome measures is a barrier to the development of new treatments.
-Developing a specific Core Outcome Set (COS) for SCD – a minimum set of outcome measures that should be systematically evaluated – would help harmonize studies and better address patient unmet needs.
-Our objective is to develop a specific COS for SCD in children.
-The PhD project consists of three parts: 1/ performing a mapping review of therapeutic research on SCD in children and adults by analyzing clinical trials conducted over the past 10 years, to identify methodological gaps ; 2/ conducting a systematic review of outcomes used in pediatric SCD trials, analyzing their clinical relevance, the validity of selected measurement tools, and comparing patient-reported outcomes (PROs) with biomarkers; 3/ developing a pediatric COS based on a qualitative study involving children with SCD in Europe and sub-Saharan Africa, as well as an online questionnaire for parents and healthcare providers.
-The results will enable the use of more relevant outcome measures that consider patient concerns.
-This work will contribute to optimize clinical trials and reduce research waste.
+The absence of standardized, patient-centered outcome measures is one of the barriers to the development of new treatments.
+The PhD project consists of three parts: 1/ performing a scoping review of therapeutic research on SCD in children and adults by analyzing clinical trials to identify methodological gaps; 2/ conducting a systematic review of outcomes used in SCD trials, analyzing their clinical relevance, the validity of selected measurement tools, and comparing patient-reported outcomes (PROs) with biomarkers; 3/ conducting a qualitative study involving children with SCD in Europe and sub-Saharan Africa to know the symptoms they want treatment to improve.
+The results will facilitate the use of more relevant outcome measures that take patient concerns into account and could represent a first step toward developing a specific Core Outcome Set for SCD.